Debt: Not Necessarily a Four-Letter Word

 Pay off loans with the highest interest cost first.
 Whenever possible, consider remitting more than the monthly minimum, either by making an extra payment or by rounding up your monthly payments to the next $100.
 Be wary about only paying the minimum on credit cards, as that will only extend the life of your debt.

 Speaking of mortgages: Refinancing a home mortgage can be a great way to save money, but you’ll never get anywhere if you keep refinancing to the original 30-year term.
-Consider refinancing to a 10-, 15- or 20-year loan, and avoid taking out more than you need or than the property is worth.
+Consider refinancing to a 10-, 15- or 20-year loan.
 If refinancing gives you a lower monthly bill, stick to your original monthly payment to retire the debt sooner.
 And try to avoid cashing out the equity in your home when you refinance, as that just leaves you with a larger loan that is harder to pay off.

 - Use Credit Cards for Convenience